Yayoi Kusama's yellow pumpkin sculpture is back on Naoshima Island, Japan - KTVZ

 By Tetsu Sukegawa, CNN

-Japanese artist Yayoi Kusama’s sculpture “Yellow Pumpkin” was reinstalled on October 4th on Naoshima island after it was swept into the sea and badly damaged during a typhoon last summer.
+Japanese artist Yayoi Kusama’s famous yellow pumpkin sculpture was reinstalled on October 4th on Naoshima island after it was swept into the sea and badly damaged during a typhoon last summer.

 Local residents, students and officials gathered to celebrate the art island’s trademark sculpture as it was placed back on the pier on Naoshima Island, which is in the Seto Inland Sea.
 It had been there since 1994.